 The personal health information may include past, present, and future medical information as well as information outlined in the Privacy Rules.
 The information, to the extent disclosed, will be disclosed consistent with the Privacy Rules or any other applicable law as amended from time to time.
 You have the right to change your mind and withdraw this consent, however, the information may have already been provided as allowed by you.
 This consent will remain in effect until revoked by you in writing.
 If requested, you will be provided a list of entities to which your information has been disclosed.

-You have the following rights regarding health information we maintain about you:
+You have the following rights regarding your health information:

 Right to Amend.
-If you believe health information we have about you is incorrect or incomplete, you may ask us to amend the information.
-You have the right to request an amendment as long as the information is kept by your provider.
+If you believe health information we have about you is incorrect or incomplete, you may ask us to correct that information.
+Ask us how to do this.

 We may deny your request for an amendment if your request is not in writing or does not include a reason to support the request.
 In addition, we may deny or partially deny your request if you ask us to amend information that: